zhenhu9/Git-Notes/Git-Notes.md

 **2. Basic Operations of Four Status and Three Areas**

 ```
-add			/* Add file contents to the index (staging areas).
+adD		/* Add file contents to the index (staging area).

 commit			/* Record changes to the repository.
        -v, --verbose	/* Show unified diff in commit message template.
        -m <msg>, --message=<msg>	/* Use <msg> as the commit message.
        -a, --all	/* Stage all files and commit.

-mv file_from file_to	/* Move or rename a file, a directory, or a symlink.
+mv file_from file_to	/* Move or rename a file, directory or symlink.

-rm			/* Remove files form the working tree and the index.
+rm			/* Remove files from the working tree and the index.
    -r <directory>	/* Recursively remove a directory.
 ```